-Consequently, the OLS estimates that the constitutional amendment would increase State expenditures by approximately \$13.6 million associated with the reimbursement of municipalities for TY 2020 property tax deductions, including the \$5 per beneficiary administrative payment.
-Thereafter, the fiscal impact of the constitutional amendment is expected to equal \$13 million in TY 2021 and \$12.4 million in TY 2022.
+Consequently, the OLS estimates that the bill would increase State expenditures by approximately \$13.6 million associated with the reimbursement of municipalities for TY 2020 property tax deductions.
+Thereafter, the fiscal impact of the bill is expected to equal \$13 million in TY 2021 and \$12.4 million in TY 2022.
 Municipal revenues are expected to increase by approximately \$266,000, \$254,000, and \$243,000, respectively, during these three years from the receipt of these State funds, assuming that each eligible veteran claims the deduction.

-The OLS notes that the constitutional amendment also allows the surviving spouses of these peacetime veterans to receive the property tax deduction.
+The OLS notes that the bill also allows the surviving spouses of these peacetime veterans to receive the property tax deduction.
 Due to information constraints, the OLS is unable to determine the number of surviving spouses that may also qualify for the property tax deduction.